The purpose of a library policy is to:

 Intellectual Freedom Policy

-Diverse points of view, including controversial and unorthodox subjects, are available in this collection.
-Inclusion in the collection does not imply Library endorsement of or agreement with the contents.
+Diverse points of view are available in the library’s collection.
+Inclusion of a material in the collection does not imply the library’s endorsement or promotion of an available material’s

 Library materials are not marked or identified to show approval or disapproval of the contents, nor are materials sequestered except for the purpose of protecting them from damage or theft.

-No restrictions are placed on what anyone may read, view, or listen to.
-Selection of materials to include in the collection will not be made on the basis of any anticipated approval or disapproval, but solely on the merits of the material in relation to building the collection and to serving the needs and the interests of all users.
+To the extent not inconsistent with applicable law or these policies, no restrictions are placed on what materials anyone may read, view, or listen to so long as the materials promote the selection criteria established by the Library’s Collection Development Policy.
+Selection of materials to include in the collection will not be made on the basis of outside influence or anticipated approval or disapproval by others inside or outside the Saline County community, but solely on the merits of the material in relation to fostering a diverse library collection serving the needs and interests of Saline County at large.

 Collection Development